Jesus Christ - Interesting Facts Behind the Bible Stories

 • What did Jesus really look like?
 With no description made available in the New Testament, all we have are depictions from religious icons and artworks, anthropologic evidence, and Hollywood movies:

-From left to right: Jesus' face on the Shroud of Turin; a depiction in a medieval mosaic at the Hagia Sophia;
+TOP: Jesus' face on the Shroud of Turin; and a depiction in a medieval painting at the Hagia Sophia;

-and Jesus as portrayed by actor Robert Powell in "Jesus of Nazareth" (1977).
-At right, a modern anthropologic
+BOTTOM: the Hollywood version of Jesus as portrayed by actor Robert Powell in "Jesus of Nazareth" (1977).

 • Judas Iscariot betrayed Jesus for 30 pieces of silver.
-According to the New Testament, one piece of silver was a typical days wage, so Judas earned about 4 weeks' salary for his deed.
+According to the New Testament, one piece of silver was an average day's wage, so Judas earned about 4 weeks' salary for his treacherous deed.

 • Praying in the Garden of Gethsemane before his crucifixion, Jesus was under such incredible stress that his sweat became like “giant drops of blood falling to the ground”.
 The modern medical term for this is hematohidrosis.

 • Public crucifixion was one of the most gruesome death sentences handed out by the Romans.
 It was generally reserved for slaves or those who challenged Roman authority.